apache/couchdb-documentation/src/intro/why.rst

 important again.
 This time it is scaling down.
 Imagine CouchDB installed on phones and other mobile devices that can synchronize data with centrally hosted CouchDBs when they are on a network.
-The synchronization is not bound by user interface constraints like subsecond response times.
+The synchronization is not bound by user interface constraints like sub-second response times.
 It is easier to tune for high bandwidth and higher latency than for low bandwidth and very low latency.
 Mobile applications can then use the local CouchDB to fetch data, and since no remote networking is required for that,